kevindai007/qjson-java/src/test/java/org/qjson/demo/inf/inf.md

 # encode

 Normally, we do not need to consider interface when encode.
-Because we can always use `obj.getClass()` to get the conrete implementation class.
+Because we can always use `obj.getClass()` to get the concrete implementation class.
 However, if the object is created from a private class, the encoder can not reference the private class.
 In this case, we need to choose the type to encode.